Massively multiplayer online game: Technical aspect

 An early, successful entry into the field was VR-1 Entertainment, whose Conductor platform was adopted and endorsed by a variety of service providers around the world including Sony Communications Network in Japan; the Bertelsmann Game Channel in Germany; British Telecom's Wireplay in England; and DACOM and Samsung SDS in South Korea.
 Games that were powered by the Conductor platform included Fighter Wing, Air Attack, Fighter Ace, Evernight, Hasbro Em@ail Games (Clue, NASCAR and Soccer), Towers of Fallow, The SARAC Project, VR1 Crossroads and Rumble in the Void.

 Typical MUDs and other predecessor games were limited to about 64 or 256 simultaneous player connections; this was a limit imposed by the underlying operating system, which was usually Unix-like.
 One of the biggest problems with modern engines has been handling the vast number of players.
 Since a typical server can handle around 10,000–12,000 players, 4000–5000 active simultaneously, dividing the game into several servers has up until now been the solution.
 This approach has also helped with technical issues, such as lag, that many players experience.
 Another difficulty, especially relevant to real-time simulation games, is time synchronization across hundreds or thousands of players.
 Many games rely on time synchronization to drive their physics simulation as well as their scoring and damage detection.

 Although there is no specific limit to where an online multiplayer online game is considered massive, there are broad features that are often used as a metric.
 Garriott's famed 1997 definition referred to the fundamental architecture shift required to support tens of thousands of concurrent players, which required shifting from individual servers to data centers on multiple continents.
 Games may have MMO features like large worlds with online persistence but still not generally be considered an MMO, such as Grand Theft Auto Vs online play, while other games like League of Legends have small individual sessions but the global infrastructure requirements often allow for classification as an MMO.
 The term is often used differently by players who tend to refer to their play experience versus game developers who refer to the engineering experience.
 MMO game developers tend to require tremendous investments in developing and maintaining servers around the globe, network bandwidth infrastructure often on the order of terabytes per second, and large engineering problems relating to managing data spread between multiple computer clusters.

 Game types

 There are several types of massively multiplayer online games.

 Role-playing

-Massively multiplayer online role-playing games, known as MMORPGs, are the most common type of MMOG.
+Massively multiplayer online role-playing games, known as MMORPGs, are the most common type of MMO.
 Some MMORPGs are designed as a multiplayer browser game in order to reduce infrastructure costs and utilise a thin client that most users will already have installed.
 The acronym BBMMORPGs has sometimes been used to describe these as "browser-based".